lf-edge/ekuiper/docs/en_US/rules/sinks/plugin/tdengine.md

     "database":    "dab",
     "table":       "tableName", // dynamic value, get from the table field of the result "tsfieldname": "ts",
-    "fields":      []string{"temperature", "humidity"}, // Write f1, f2 fields in result into f1, f2 columns in the db
+    "fields":      ["temperature","humidity"], // Write f1, f2 fields in result into f1, f2 columns in the db
-    "sTable":      "myStable", // super table name, also allow dynamic "tableDataField":      "telemetry", // write values of telemetry field into database "tagFields":   []string{"f3","f4"} // Write f3, f4 fields' values in the result as tags in order }
+    "sTable":      "myStable", // super table name, also allow dynamic "tableDataField":      "telemetry", // write values of telemetry field into database "tagFields":   ["f3","f4"] // Write f3, f4 fields' values in the result as tags in order }
 }
 ```